 They not only managed, they started to be more and more successful.
 And that’s when problems began.

 In June 2014 there was the World Cup in Brazil.
 Although Pol and Bibi aren't really into soccer, they followed the advice of some favela’s people, they bought a projector and arranged a DJ.
 Every day of the World Cup they screened games and organized parties.
 They worked 16-18h per day, hiring 12 people during that period.
 Guests came from the favela as well as from the surroundings, different nationalities.
 During one night, on their small place, there were over 500 people from different walks of life.
 That was beautiful and good for business as well.
 Pol and Bibi managed to save some money, buy a bit more land.
 And that made somebody resentful.

-- One day - we were living here already more than a year - nine members of the gang came with huge guns and started to ask about me in the bar.
-All guests disappeared within few seconds.
+- One day - we were living here for more than a year - nine members of the gang came with huge guns and started to ask about me in the bar.
+All guests disappeared within a few seconds.
 We stayed alone, in darkness, me and those nine guys.
 The boss of the gang put the gun in my head and asked: “Do you work for the cops?”
-At the beginning I didn’t understand what he is saying, which made him even angrier.
+At the beginning I didn’t understand what he was saying, which made him even angrier.
 I said: “I’m not a whistle-blower, I don’t trust Brazilian police”.

 Pol was saved by his arrest record.
 If you have been in jail you win some points with the gang.
 Pol was locked up during a protest.
 Political reasons.
-But anyway they managed to find a common ground, start a relation.
+But anyway they managed to find a common ground, start a relationship.